headline-design/pipeline-ui/README.md

 ```jsx
 export { default as MyNewComponent } from './MyNewComponent';
 ```
-In command prompt, enter the following:
+In command prompt, enter the following while in the pipeline-ui root directory:

 ```bash cd pipeline-ui
 npm install